bhendarkargaurav/Project_Notes/README.md

     mysql2 is a Node.js client library for MySQL databases that provides fast and efficient connectivity.
 It is an enhanced version of the original mysql package with several improvements, including support for promises, async/await, and better performance.

     A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
 In other words, a closure gives you access to an outer function's scope from an inner function.
 In JavaScript, closures are created every time a function is created, at function creation tim
+# Interesting fact about js

+JavaScript was created in just 10 days!
+In May 1995, Netscape Communications Corporation tasked Brendan Eich with developing a scripting language that would complement Java and appeal to non-professional programmers.
+Eich created JavaScript (originally called Mocha, then LiveScript) in just 10 days.
+Despite its quick inception, JavaScript has grown to become one of the most popular and essential programming languages in the world, particularly for web development.